 STUDENT

-Student members must be enrolled full time at a tertiary education institution, studying for a technical qualification relevant to rock engineering such as mining, geology, or civil engineering.
+Student members must be enrolled full time at a tertiary education institution, studying for a technical qualification relevant to Rock Engineering such as mining, geology, or civil engineering.

 CORRESPONDENT